jackson-nestelroad/battler/fxlang.md

 #### Assignment

 Another core statement is an assignment.
-The left-hand side of an assignment must be a mutable variable or mutable property of a variable, and the right-hand side is a value.
-For example, `$status = brn` - Assigns `'brn'` to the `$status` variable.
+The left-hand side of an assignment must be a mutable variable or mutable property of a variable, and the right-hand side must be a value.
+For example, `$status = brn` - Assigns `'brn'` (a string) to the `$status` variable.
 This value can then be accessed later simply by using `$status`.

 Note that some properties are strictly immutable.
 For example, `$mon.hp` is immutable.
 HP should be modified through other means (such as damaging the Mon).